ctdio/mocha-puppeteer/README.md

 ## Usage

-To run your tests, you can pass a glob to the exposed cli tool.
+To run your tests, you can pass in the test files to the exposed cli tool.
+A glob works too depending on the shell you are using.

 ```
-npx mocha-puppeteer ./tests/**/*.js
+npx mocha-puppeteer ./tests/*.js
 ```

 ## Contributing